emilyfuhrman/datavis_design/2017_Fall/Studios/02_Visualizing_Changes_Over_Time_with_R.md

 ## Studio 02 - Visualizing Changes Over Time with R

 This studio will explore the basic plotting functionalities of R. Specifically, it will delve into the functionality of the `ggplot2` package, for basic data exploration and visualization.
+Thank you for the inspiration and resources, [ramnathv](http://ramnathv.github.io/swc-nw-dataviz/visualize/base_graphics.html).

 ### Datasets